CABCLabs/covid-careza-gatsby/src/pages/index.md

 ---
-templateKey: simple-page
+templateKey: home-page
-title: Welcome to #CareZA
+title: Welcome Citizen Activist
 image: /img/whats-app-profile.png
 ---

-CareZA is a non-partisan, public service platform for concerned citizens who care about serious issues affecting our society and want to DO something positive to help.
+## Welcome Citizen Activist
+### If fake news and hate speech is getting you down, then you’ve come to the right place.

+Join the CareZA community and help stop the spread of misinformation and hatred on social media.